0xC0000054/sc4-bulldoze-extensions/README.md

 The size of the diagonal area can be changed by holding down the _Alt_ key and using the mouse scroll wheel to adjust the size.

+### De-Zone Keep Networks Mode

+This mode is activated by a _Shift + V_ shortcut.
+It removes RCI lots and zones, while ignoring the transportation networks.
+The Maxis de-zone tool removes the street and dirt road (RHW) networks.
+Unlike the Maxis de-zone tool, this tool cannot remove landfill zones.

 ## Configuration Options

 ### Bulldoze Extensions Tuning Exemplar